 Those agents who master how to best convert web visitors can build a significant real estate business in a much shorter period of time than you could a decade ago.

 At Berkshire Hathaway HomeServices Warren Residential, we have a great group of agents that not only have an excellent knowledge of the market but also are successful at converting leads and running all aspects of their business.
 An agent has to quickly understand that being a real estate agent is not a "job."
 You don’t have a boss, you don’t have set hours, and you don’t have just one job description.
 You are running a small business which means you are the finance department, marketing department, sales department, business development department, administrative department, and so on.

 Once an agent wraps their head around this, their perspective on things will change and they can start finding ways to create systems and processes resulting in the consistency and structure needed for success.

-I work with agents every day to help them with these systems and building out a structure that works for their business.
+work with agents every day to help them with these systems and building out a structure that works for their business.
 Many of the agents have a strong network of contacts and just need the additional tools and support from the company to grow their business.
 Berkshire Hathaway HomeServices, as one of the leaders in the market, provides excellent tools and our in-office support ensures smooth transactions for agents and their clients.
 And, we are growing!
 We have a new office space opening later this summer with over 4,000 square feet and room for many more agents.
-Send me an email if you are interested in talking more about working with us.